Our Sixth Form is open to students of all backgrounds and faiths and so has a separate admissions criteria to that for the rest of the School

-Below you can find a summary of the Sixth Form entry requirements at Bishop Ramsey with further details available in the Course Guide, Prospectus and Application Form which can be found on our 'Prospectus and How to Apply' page.
+Below you can find a summary of the Sixth Form entry requirements at Bishop Ramsey with further details available in the Course Guide (please note an amendment to Computer Science entry requirements - must have GCSE Computer Science grade 6) , Prospectus and Application Form which can be found on our 'Prospectus and How to Apply' page.
 Click here for this page to open in a different window.

 Post 16 Questionnaire for students currently in Year 11 - please complete this to inform us of any choices which we may not have made available to you. https://docs.google.com/forms/d/e/1FAIpQLSeSP1pGbap0DZjjK6TsWv6GCmVDV-bvaE8Jyh9gZDFHHpzndQ/viewform?usp=sf_link

 - you genuinely wish to continue education;

 - you understand, accept and are committed to the overall requirements of life, standards and responsibilities in the Sixth Form;

 - you choose a realistic and relevant course for which you are qualified.